CERNN/MR-LBM/README.md

+The project was renamed.
+Updates can be found in [HEPHFLOW](https://github.com/CERNN/Hephflow) This old version will be kept in archive mode.

 # MR-LBM for GPU

 This repository contains a moment-based implementation of the Lattice Boltzmann Method (LBM), where the collision is performed across moments from 0th to 2nd order.
 The method is designed for GPU acceleration using CUDA.